Saturday 16 June 1940

-German 4th Army approaches Alencon, while 18th Army reaches Orleans.
+German 4th Army approaches Alencon, while the 18th Army reaches Orleans.
 German 2nd Army and 9th Army reach Dijon.
-German 1st, 7th and 16th Armies attack French 3rd Army Group.
+German 1st, 7th, and 16th Armies attack French 3rd Army Group.

 General Erwin Rommel, fresh off his spectacular operation north of Le Havre, receives orders to head south and take the key embarkation port of Cherbourg.
 It is 150 miles to the south, but French resistance is collapsing.

 Operation Ariel, the evacuation of the BEF from France, continues.
 While a smaller operation than Operation Dynamo at Dunkirk, tens of thousands of British and Canadian soldiers are taken off from the ports of Brest, St. Malo, Nantes and St. Nazaire.
 British ships Arandora Star, Strathaird and Otranto are active in the operation.

 Battle of the Atlantic: U-boat UA (Kapitänleutnant Hans Cohausz) torpedoes and sinks British armed merchant cruiser HMS Andania northwest of the Faroe Islands.
 All 347 aboard survive when they are picked up by the Icelandic trawler Skallagrímur.
 The UA has been tracking the ship for three days.